 Let brownies cool completely in the pan on a wire rack, then carefully remove them from the baking pans.
 You might need to loosen the sides with a lightly oiled table knife.

-Put the chopped chocolate in a heat-proof bowl.
+Put 4 ounces chocolate (chopped) in a heat-proof bowl.
 Pour the warmed heavy cream over the chocolate.
 Cover and let the mixture sit for about 2 to 3 minutes, then stir to combine.
 At first it will look grainy, but keep stirring until the mixture is smooth.
-Stir in the vanilla, then allow the ganache to cool to room temperature.
+Stir in ½ teaspoon pure vanilla extract, then allow the ganache to cool to room temperature.

 Use an immersion blender or a hand mixer to whip the ganache until it's thick, yet spreadable and lightened in color, about 4 to 5 minutes.